mstksg/inCode/copy/entries/advent-gol.md

     a single slice at `<1,2>` as representing the state of its entire coset.

     Slice cosets are what are being highlighted on mouseovers for the 3D and 4D simulations.
+They are also what the big squares represent for [3D Forward Neighbors][#golSyms3DForward], the [3D Reverse
+    Neighbors][#golSyms3DReverse], the [4D Reverse Neighbors][#golSyms4DForward],
-They are also what the big squares represent for the forward and backward neighbor interactive elemenst: each slice stands in for their entire slice coset, and we show the amount of times each normalized slice coset element is a neighbor of the other.
+    and the [4D Reverse neighbors][#golSyms4DReverse]: each slice stands in for their entire slice coset, and we show the amount of times each normalized slice coset element is a neighbor of the other.

 [coset]: https://www.youtube.com/watch?v=Dp8sYTlLQRY